natverse/coconat/README.md

 packages such as <https://natverse.org/neuprintr/> or
 <https://natverse.org/fafbseg/>.

-It is also a key building block for the <https://natverse.org/coconat>
-package, which provides a small number of powerful functions for comparative connectomics analysis of multiple dense reconstructions of drosophila brain and VNC data.
+It is also a key building block for the [https://natverse.org/coconatfly](coconatfly) package, which provides a small number of powerful functions for comparative connectomics analysis of dense reconstructions of *Drosophila* brain and VNC data.

 ## Installation